Krakor92/some-custom-dataviews/_views/jukebox/README.md

 > [!TIP]
 > In such a case, simply close and re-open the file, everything should work like intended

+- Odd behaviors occur when this view is used inside an **[Obsidian Kanban](https://github.com/mgmeyers/obsidian-kanban)**.
+	- The virtualisation only happens in one direction (It triggers when cards reach the top of the list/window but not the bottom)
+	- When scrolling, the whole view disappear at some point.
+I've troubleshot it and the hiding is happening in Kanban territory so I can't do much to prevent it

+> [!TIP]
+> When the hiding issue occurs, try closing and reopening the list where the card is located, that should force it to be re-rendered

 ### By design

+- This view has been built to be used within Obsidian and nothing else.
+I have no plan to make it work in published sites for example

+- This view isn't tailored for the dynamic modification of what is rendered. i.e. if you wish to modify the data directly in the view without the help of another plugin (such as the file icons in Metadata Menu), I suggest you use a plugin that focuses on that instead, such as [Projects](https://github.com/marcusolsson/obsidian-projects)

 - The url links support has been built with **YouTube links** in mind:
 	- You can still add any other web links to your markdown music file (soundcloud, dailymotion, ...) but you will not benefit from the YouTube auto playlist feature while doing so